 7. Launch an Online Museum Store

 Online merchandise sales are a great way to raise money for museums.
-An opportunity to sell tasteful products on a national and international scale can raise much-needed funds and offer those that live far away a great way to give.
+An opportunity to sell tasteful products on a national or international scale can raise much-needed funds and offer those who live far away a great way to give.
 Merchandise options for museums include:

 Find out how to start an online store for nonprofits and create beautiful, custom merchandise and accessories.